My Current Skincare Routine

 How my skin looks today

-• Daily supplements: omega-3 (fish oil), multi-vitamin
+• Daily supplements: omega-3 (fish oil), multi-vitamin, cinnamon extract8

 Hygiene Habits